Skip to content

 require_role(role: str)

 Requires the user to have a specific role (checked against request.auth.scopes).
 FastPluggy uses "fp_admin" to protect its own admin routes.
+No-op when auth manager is not set.

 app.include_router(admin_router, dependencies=[Depends(require_role("fp_admin"))])